firemark/pixelopolis/docs/_sources/articles/elements/draw-objs.rst.txt

     :type: DISPLAY-TYPE
     :default: element's name

-    type of draw-obj to howto display draw-obj (in ex. cube, triangle, dome, etc).
+    Type of draw-obj to howto display draw-obj (in ex. cube, triangle, dome, etc).
 Each display's type has another properties and another shape.

     If display is incorrect then draw-obj will not be rendered.